RemyDeWolf/rainbow/README.md

 ```

 Rainbow packages the various implementations in docker images.
 These docker images can be deployed to Kubernetes.
-By using dedicated nodes with identical specifications, we can compare the performance of the language.
+By using dedicated worker nodes with identical specifications, we can compare the performance of the language.

 Every time a computation is done, a redis key is incremented.
 The values of these keys measure the language efficiency when running on containers.